-For 2009/10 Collie Power Station is the largest unit on the SWIS with a maximum generated output of 340MW.
+For 2010/11 Collie Power Station is the largest unit on the SWIS with a maximum generated output of 340MW.
 Hence, the maximum spinning reserve level that may be required is 0.7 multiplied by 340MW which is 240MW.
+It should be noted that the facility with the highest registered capacity is Newgen Neerabup with 342 MW, but this is made up of 2 generating units of 171MW each.

 It is noted that the spinning reserve ancillary service requirement is the spinning reserve level less any load following requirement.
-Hence the minimum spinning reserve service required is 240-60=180 MW.
+Hence the minimum spinning reserve service required is 240-60=180MW.
 This can be provided by such facilities as synchronised generation and interruptible loads.